THE SHORT VERSION:

 Birth Through Childhood

 Rick Stephenson was born in Libertyville, Illinois and raised in Rockford, Illinois.
 His journey into music began at the age of eight during a ride in his family’s Chevy.
 He explains, “I vividly remember sitting on the seat of that big old El Camino.
-As I was tapping my fingers along to the car stereo, my mom suddenly turned and suggested that my fingers needed piano lessons.”
-Soon after, his parents enrolled him in piano lessons and Rick began his travels down “El Camino.”
+As I was tapping my fingers along to the car stereo, my mom suddenly turned and suggested that I needed piano lessons.”
+Soon after, his parents enrolled him in lessons and Rick began his travels down “El Camino.”

 A Church Mouse